 Find the Sweet Spot: Where to Mount Your Ski Bindings

-Now that you've picked up that perfect pair of Coalition women's skis, it's time to mount your ski bindings.
+Now that you've picked up that perfect pair of Coalition skis, it's time to mount your ski bindings.
 Here's a few tips from the women at Coalition Snow to help you find the sweet spot.

 Where to Mount Ski Bindings

 Where you mount a binding on a ski will have a significant effect on how the ski performs.
 Even moving the binding just a few centimeters will result in a totally different skiing experience, which can be awesome or totally detrimental depending on what you’re looking for in your gear.
 Here we’ll cover a few popular mounting points and how they’ll change you ride so when your shop tech asks where you should mount your skis, you’ll have the answer.

 When considering where to mount ski bindings, shop techs will look at where mid-sole marker on your ski boot will fall on your ski.
 Most ski builders will mark their recommended mounting point based on how the ski is designed to perform.
 Usually this point is based on what is considered a “traditional mounting point” which puts the mid-sole of the boot a few centimeters behind the true center of the ski.
 In most cases it is best to follow the recommendation.
 These guys and gals know what they’re talking about.

 Mounting Skis for Park and Pipe (True Center)

 Park and Pipe skis are different from all-mountain skis in that they have more of a symmetrical shape which is beneficial for skiing switch, and balancing on rails.
 Many park riders prefer to mount their skis on what is called “true center” to take the most advantage of the symmetrical design.
 True center is found by measuring the ski from tip to tail and marking the exact middle of the ski which is usually a few centimeters forward from a traditional mounting point.